 Retro fun all across Sydney.
 Challenge the whole family to a game of ten pin bowling.

-Check out locations and prices at AMF Bowling (various locations) Ten Pin City (Lidcome), Strike Bowling (various locations), King Pin Bowling (various locations).
+Check out locations and prices at AMF Bowling (various locations) Ten Pin City (Lidcome), Strike Bowling (various locations), King Pin Bowling (various locations), Timezone (various locations).

 Find your inner Pac-man playing arcade games

 Go old school with classic and new arcade games.
 From air hockey to dodgem cars and a bit of Street Fighter, there’s something for everyone to play.

 Find arcade games at Playtime (various venues), Timezone (various locations) and Archie Bros Cirque Electric at Alexandria for a circus-themed arcade extravaganza.

 Tee Off at Mini Putt Putt

 Putt putt has gone upmarket with crazy mini golf courses!
 Holey Moley turns traditional putt putt into a multi-sensory labyrinth of unique holes that’ll keep you on your toes across the craziest round of golf you’ve ever played.
 Choose between 9, 18 or 27 holes, or try karaoke at one of Holey Moley’s three Sydney locations: Newtown, Darlinghurst or Castle Towers.